isshitty/TruckersMP-version-tracker/README.md

 ### 3. Configure the Bot in the Code

 1. Download or clone the code from this repository.
-2. Open the bot's code in your favorite text editor (e.g., VSCode, Sublime).
+2. Open the bot's code in any text editor (e.g., VSCode, PyCharm).
-3. Find the section where the token is required.
-It should look something like this:
+3. At the bottom of the code, you need to paste your token.
+Look for this line:

     ```python
     bot.run('YOUR_BOT_TOKEN')